ricecrispy/VueRPS/README.md

 # VueRPS
-RPS game using Vue.js and Materialize CSS
+A RPS game using Vue.js and Materialize CSS framework.